Almost three quarters of South Australians surveyed want duck and quail hunting banned.

-- Injured birds must be killed as quickly and humanely as possible.
+- Injured birds must be retrieved and killed as quickly and humanely as possible.

-The only way to protect birds from the inevitable suffering caused by recreational duck shooting is to ban it.
+The only way to protect birds from the inevitable suffering caused by recreational duck hunting, is to ban it.

-The inclusion of a new regulation under the South Australian Animal Welfare Act would be a quick and easy way to make the shooting of our native waterbird illegal.
+The inclusion of a new regulation under the South Australian Animal Welfare Act would be a quick and easy way to make recreational shooting of our native waterbirds illegal.

-Your voice truly can help make a difference.
-Email our Federal MPs using this simple form to enter your postcode and we’ll show you how to take action to support a ban on duck shooting in South Australia.
+Your voice can make a significant difference.
+Use this simple form to enter your postcode and we’ll show you how to take action to support a ban on duck hunting in South Australia.

-And in the interim, while duck shooting continues, ask our leaders to prohibit the use of shotguns for duck shooting, since it is almost impossible to humanely kill all birds flying together in a flock using a shotgun.
+And in the interim, while duck hunting continues, ask our leaders to prohibit the use of shotguns for killing ducks, since it is almost impossible to humanely kill all birds flying together in a flock using a shotgun.